-In fact, after analyzing 5 million individual tax returns, over a four-year period, we’ve found tax advisers are more likely to act as “tax exploiters” for wealthy clients but “tax enforcers” for the rest of us.
+In fact, after analyzing 5 million individual tax returns, over a four-year period, we’ve found tax advisers are more likely to act as “tax exploiters” for wealthy clients than “tax enforcers” for the rest of us.

 For clients with an annual taxable income of more than A$180,000, whose financial affairs make tax rules complex or uncertain, tax advisers can help identify ways to save money.
 But for everyday wage earners, mostly ensure compliance with the tax rules.

 Our research is the first to explore this topic using the Australian Taxation Office’s ALife dataset.
-This comprises a randomly selected (and anonymised) sample of 10% of all Australian taxpayers (about 1.4 million observations each year).
+This comprises a randomly selected (and anonymized) sample of 10% of all Australian taxpayers (about 1.4 million observations each year).

-Analysing this data shows professional tax advice is very useful for the very wealthy to reduce their tax liabilities.
+Analyzing this data shows professional tax advice is very useful for the very wealthy to reduce their tax liabilities.
 Plus they get a tax deduction on paying for that advice.

 Those on the highest levels of supplementary income – that is, business income, rental income, personal services income, and income from partnerships and trusts – undertake more aggressive tax avoidance than individuals on lower incomes.

-The more spent on tax professional services – and thus the higher the deduction – the more likely aggressive tax-avoidance behavior.
+The more spent on tax professional services – and thus the higher the deduction – the more likely aggressive tax avoidance behavior.

-I hope now you have got a clear image in your mind of what are main duties and responsibilities of a tax consultant have in their career.
+I hope now you have got a clear image in your mind of what are main duties and responsibilities of a tax consultant in their career.